-- Mining schedules were based on usage of large Komatsu Ex3600 excavator and CAT 785 haul trucks for first 7 months (while excavating near surface) followed by use of Komatsu Ex 1900 excavator with the haul trucks and similar haul trucks for mining of ore and waste. - Total waste mined 7.4 million bank cubic metres, mineralized material 0.5 million bank cubic metres including pre-strip resulting in a strip ratio 15:1 incorporates the relatively flat pit wall angles (see point above) to take into account insufficient geotechnical data.;
+The mining schedules were based on usage of large Komatsu Ex3600 excavator and CAT 785 haul trucks for first 7 months (while excavating near surface) followed by use of Komatsu Ex 1900 excavator with the haul trucks and similar haul trucks for mining of ore and waste.
+A total of 7.4 million bank cubic metres of waste and 0.5 million bank cubic metres of mineralized material will be mined including pre-strip resulting in a strip ratio 15:1.
+Pit wall angles were assumed to be 32 degrees for Oxide, 40 degrees for Transitional and 52 degrees for Fresh on all sides of the pit.